 The LANDBANK Debit Card is a payment card linked to a deposit account.
-It has two main types: (1) the ATM Regular Card and (2) the LANDBANK Visa-branded Debit Card.
+It has two main types: a) the ATM Regular Card and b) the LANDBANK VISA-branded Debit Card.

 The LANDBANK Regular ATM Card can be used locally for ATM withdrawals and Point-of-Sale (POS) purchases.
 Non-Over-the-Counter (OTC) deposit transactions can be done through the Cash Deposit Machine (CDM) while card present and cardless withdrawals can be done via ATMs nationwide 24/7 and through the accredited LANDBANK Agent Banking Partners (ABPs) and POS Cash-out merchants nationwide.